Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Results

 Participants’ dynamic prompting behavior also differs substantially between the two models.
 As shown in panel C of Figure~\ref{fig:1abc}, those assigned to DALL-E 3 write prompts that are, on average, 24\% longer than those assigned to DALL-E 2, and this gap widens over successive attempts.
-Moreover, we observe that DALL-E 3 participants are more likely to reuse or refine their previous prompts (indicated by the color scale), which suggests a more exploitative approach once they discover the model’s capacity to handle detailed or complex instructions.
-Analyses of parts of speech confirm that these extra words likely provide additional descriptive information rather than mere filler: the proportion of nouns and adjectives—the two most descriptively informative parts of speech—is nearly identical across model conditions (48\% for DALL-E 3 vs.\ 49\% for DALL-E 2; \(p = 0.215\)).
-This suggests that the increase in prompt length reflects the addition of semantically rich content rather than unnecessary verbosity.
+Moreover, we observe that DALL-E 3 participants are more likely to reuse or refine their previous prompts (indicated by the color scale---see Appendix~\ref{sec:image-data} for details), which suggests a more exploitative approach once they discover the model’s capacity to handle detailed or complex instructions.
+Analyses of parts of speech confirm that these extra words likely provide additional descriptive information rather than mere filler: the proportion of nouns and adjectives—the two most descriptively informative parts of speech—is nearly identical across model conditions (48\% for DALL-E 3 vs.\ 49\% for DALL-E 2; \(p = 0.215\)), suggesting that the increase in prompt length reflects the addition of semantically rich content rather than unnecessary verbosity.
+Together, these patterns illustrate prompt adaptation in practice: users progressively supply more information-dense prompts as they naturally learn the model's affordances---despite no explicit instructions to do so.

-\subsection{Replay Analysis and Decomposition of Effects}
+\subsubsection{Replay Analysis and Decomposition of Effects}

 The differences we observe in prompting behavior suggest that users are actively adapting to the capabilities of the model they are assigned.
 But how much of the overall performance improvement we observe for DALL-E 3 users is due to the model’s enhanced technical capacity, and how much is due to users rewriting their prompts in response to that capacity?
-To answer this question, we turn to the replay analysis described earlier, which allows us to isolate these two effects identified in Equation~\ref{eq:total_decomp} empirically.
+To answer this question, we turn to the replay analysis described earlier, which allows us to isolate these two effects empirically.